Emmapopo/UserService/readme.md

 But before any of these happen, some things have to be put in place.
 1) Create a database

-2) Run the create_tables.py file to add tables.
+2) Run the the yoyo migration files.
+Here are the Command Line Usage to note:
-Do not forget to set the database details in environment variables.
-The data to set include:

-a) host
-b) database
-c) user
-d) password

-Once you set the variables, run the file to create the tables.

-4) Initialize some data in the tables by running the init_tables.py This file inserts the values for the countries and states tables respectively.
+a) To start a new migration:
+yoyo new ./migrations -m "Add column to foo"

+b) To apply a migration:
+yoyo apply --database postgresql://scott:tiger@localhost/db ./migrations

+c) To rollback a migration:
+yoyo rollback --database postgresql://scott:tiger@localhost/db ./migrations

+d) To list available migrations: yoyo apply --database postgresql://scott:tiger@localhost/db ./migrations

-5) Run the server.py file to start the server on port 50051
+3) Run the server.py file to start the server on port 50051

-6) Run the client.py file to connect to the API gateway on port 5000
+4) Run the client.py file to connect to the API gateway on port 5000

 -----------------------------------------------------------------------------------